pingcap/docs/tidb-cloud/integrate-tidbcloud-with-vercel.md

 > **Note:**
 >
-> Due to a limitation of Vercel deployment workflow, the environment variable can't be ensured to be set in the deployment.
+> Due to a limitation of Vercel deployment workflow, the environment variable cannot be ensured to be set in the deployment.
 In this case, you need to redeploy the deployment.

 > **Note:**
 >